jpark142/jpark142/README.md

 #### Research/Software Engineer at EzRobotics

 ### 👨‍🎓 Education
-#### Bachelor of Game Engineering TECH UNIVERSITY OF KOREA, Feb 2023
+#### Bachelor of GAME ENGINEERING, TECH UNIVERSITY OF KOREA, Feb 2023

 ### 🔥 I'm interested in...
 - Game Programming